In this tutorial, you’ll learn the fundamentals of web services and explore the two primary types—REST and SOAP.

 Service delivered over the web

 Is this really a complete definition?
-Is everything that’s delivered over the web a “web service”?

 Is this application a web service?

 Nope.
-The answer is no. This is a web application. not a web service.
+The answer is no. This is a web application, not a web service.

-We are back to square one.
+So, we are back to square one:

-• What is a web service?
+- What is a web service?

-• How is it different from a web application?
+- How is it different from a web application?

 A software system designed to support interoperable machine-to-machine interaction over a network.

-• Web services are designed for machine-to-machine (or application-to-application) interaction.
+- Web services are designed for machine-to-machine (or application-to-application) interaction.

-• Web services should allow communication over a network.
+- They enable communication over a network.

-Web Service Data Exchange Formats.
+Web Service Data Exchange Formats

-Facebook wants to talk to Todo Application.
+Facebook wants to talk to the To-Do application.

-So, what formats should we use for the request and response?
+So, what formats should we use?

-They should be standard formats so that they can be used with various kinds of platforms.
-JSON and XML are quite popular data exchange formats.
+They should be standard formats so that they can work across different platforms.

 Types of Web Services

-• SOAP
+- SOAP

-• REST
+- REST

 When does a web service become a SOAP web service or a RESTful web service?